-Trigger finger occurs due to inflammation of the tendons in the hand, causing hand tenderness, pain, and deformity.
-The condition limits your finger’s movement and can make it impossible to straighten your finger.
+Trigger finger occurs due to inflammation of the tendons that flex your fingers, causing finger tenderness and pain.
+The condition limits your finger’s movement and can make it difficult to straighten and bend your finger.

 Common early symptoms include: